Tod Browning: Film actor: 1909–1913

 In 1909, after 13 years performing in carnivals and vaudeville circuits, Browning, age 29, transitioned to film acting.
 Browning's work as a comedic film actor began in 1909 when he performed with director and screenwriter Edward Dillon in film shorts.
 In all, Browning was cast in over 50 of these one- or two-reeler slapstick productions.

 Film historian Boris Henry observed that "Browning's experience as a slapstick actor [became] incorporated into his career as a filmmaker."
 Dillon later provided many of the screenplays for the early films that Browning would direct.
-A number of actors that Browning performed with in his early acting career would later appear in his own pictures, many of whom served their apprenticeships with Keystone Cops director Mack Sennett, among them Wallace Beery, Ford Sterling, Polly Moran, Wheeler Oakman, Raymond Griffith, Kalla Pasha, Mae Busch, Wallace MacDonald and Laura La Varnie.
+A number of actors whom Browning performed with in his early acting career would later appear in his own pictures, many of whom served their apprenticeships with Keystone Cops director Mack Sennett, among them Wallace Beery, Ford Sterling, Polly Moran, Wheeler Oakman, Raymond Griffith, Kalla Pasha, Mae Busch, Wallace MacDonald and Laura La Varnie.

 In 1913, Browning was hired by film director D. W. Griffith at Biograph Studios in New York City, first appearing as an undertaker in Scenting a Terrible Crime (1913).
 Both Griffith and Browning departed Biograph and New York that same year and together joined Reliance-Majestic Studios in Hollywood, California.
 Browning was featured in several Reliance-Majestic films, including The Wild Girl (1917).